ahmedk-gamal/Body-Performance-AI/README.md

 [ ] Developing a historical Dashboard to track user performance progress over time.

 ## 👨‍💼 Author
 Ahmed Khaled Gamal Hossam Eldien

-Senior Machine Learning Engineer & Property Consultant
+Machine Learning Engineer & Investment Consultant

 ## ⭐️ If you find this work helpful, please support the project with a Star on GitHub!